Across centuries and continents

 There’s ample scope throughout to pursue personal interests and experiment with different historical approaches.
 Some paper options are shared with other courses, such as Asian and Middle Eastern Studies, Classics, and Politics and International Relations and specialist papers allow you to work with a variety of source materials as varied as Hollywood movies and Renaissance art.

 Facilities and resources

 Our major resource is our teaching staff of more than 100 leading experts.
 In recent years Cambridge has consistently been among the top three of the world’s best universities for History in the QS World University Rankings, and both the Times and Guardian currently rank our course the best in the UK.

 The Seeley Library (one of the largest history libraries in the world) and the nearby University Library mean that finding the right book is rarely a problem, and there is a wealth of rare materials and manuscripts suitable for students’ research.
 All undergraduate historians (not just those taking History and Modern Languages) are also encouraged to take up or improve foreign languages, and they have access to both the University Language Centre and specialist language teaching.

 To be able to change course, you need the agreement of your College that any change is in your educational interests, and you must have the necessary background in the subject to which you wish to change – in some cases you may be required to undertake some catch-up work or take up the new course from the start or an earlier year.
 If you think you may wish to change course, we encourage you to contact a College admissions office for advice.
 You should also consider if/how changing course may affect any financial support arrangements.

 About 3-4 students each year take a two-year Part II in History, usually after a one-year Part I in a subject such as Economics.

 Additional course costs

 Careers and research

-Cambridge historians acquire a range of skills that are attractive to employers: the ability to work independently; to evaluate and discriminate between evidence; and to present arguments clearly and persuasively (orally and in writing).
+Cambridge historians acquire a range of skills that are attractive to employers: the ability to work independently, to evaluate evidence, and to present arguments clearly and persuasively.